How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 }

-We can also add conditional logic to the code above to ensure that a notification is only sent when specific conditions are met:
+You can also add conditional logic to send notifications only when specific criteria are met:

 add_filter('wp_mail', 'conditional_form_submission_notification');